LogtalkDotOrg/logtalk3/manuals/sources/tutorial/lists.rst

    :- end_protocol.

-Similar to what we have done for objects, we use the directives :ref:`directives_protocol_1_2` and :ref:`directives_end_protocol_0` to encapsulate the predicate directives.
-We can improve this protocol by documenting the call/return modes and the number_of_proofs of each predicate using the :ref:`directives_mode_2` directive:
+Similar to what we have done for objects, we use the :ref:`directives_protocol_1_2` and :ref:`directives_end_protocol_0` directives to encapsulate the predicate directives.
+We can improve this protocol by documenting the call/return modes and the number of proofs of each predicate using the :ref:`directives_mode_2`
+directive:

 ::